 In the 2019-2020 league year, we are partnering with other local organizations, including Star House, on the Franklinton Housing Project or newly named the Carol Stewart Village.
 This $4.5 million project is converting two former motels into 105 studio apartments with a campus-like setting.
 The complex will primarily support youth ages 18-24 who are homeless or have aged out of the foster care system.

 Each unit will have a bathroom, kitchenette, and at least one dedicated parking space.
 The campus will be designed to create a sense of community with front porches, indoor and outdoor community spaces, a community garden and a different theme in each building.
-The Junior League of Columbus’ contribution will be to provide 105 youth with household necessities to start their new life in their very own studio apartment.
+The Junior League of Columbus’ contribution will be to provide 105 youth with household necessities to help transition to independent living.
 We are seeking monetary donations to provide household items for their kitchen, bedroom, and/or bathroom.

 In the next few months, the Junior Leauge of Columbus will officially launch this new project.